stocker88/nextjswebsite/_posts/finance-gurus.md

 &nbsp;

-Buy Sell Buy Sell burn your money on commissions!
+Buy Sell Buy Sell... burn your money on commissions!
+The rest goes to taxes.

 &nbsp;